Prerequisites

 Helm allows setting values by both specifying a values file (using -f or --values) and the --set flag.
 When upgrading this chart to newer versions you should use the same arguments for the Helm upgrade command to avoid conflicting values being set for the Chart; this is especially important for the value of global.broker.clusterSecret, which would cause the nodes not to form the cluster correctly, if not set to the same value used during install or upgrade.

 After following all the steps above Cybus Connectware is now installed.
-You can access the Admin UI by opening your browser and entering the Kubernetes application URL https://<external-ip> with the initial login credentials username admin and password admin.
+You can access the Admin UI by opening your browser and entering the Kubernetes application URL https://<external-ip> with the initial login credentials:

 To determine this data, the following kubectl command can be used: